 Within the Facility Site there are 2,552.39 acres (95.75 percent) of land categorized by New York State Office of Real Property Services (NYSORPS) as agricultural land (Classification Code 100), which can be seen on Figure 3-3.
 In order to further analyze this land use, a portion of the Agricultural Use Landowner Survey asked landowners to discuss the current uses of their land and any agricultural uses currently in place and how these agricultural uses serve the community.
 They were also asked to describe the history of the land over the last three to five years, specifically in relation to agricultural uses.
 Active agricultural land use according to the 2022 USDA NASS CDL and known operating farms can be seen on Figure 15-1.
-An example survey is included in Appendix 15-2.
+An example survey and survey responses the Applicant received from participating landowners are included in Revised Appendix 15-2.